This is what happens in the body when you do ten push-ups a day - Breaking Latest News

 Push-ups are a great way to build strength and work your upper body.
-Do you fancy a sporting challenge?
+Would you like a sporting challenge?
 Then try doing ten push-ups a day.

 Push-ups are one of the most well-known strength exercises.
 Whether at school or in a sports club, most of us have had to or wanted to do push-ups – and there is a good reason for that.